Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 1. VPC setup – In this part, we will explain and implement the basic VPC and networking setup required.
 We will implement subnets, security groups, and route tables, to access the hosted service from the internet as well as to SSH into our EC2 instances.

 2. EC2 setup – In this part, we will explain and implement auto-scaling groups, application load balancer, and EC2 instances, across the two availability zones.
-We will also cover the setup in details required to host ECS container instances on our EC2 machines.
+We will also cover the setup in detail required to host ECS container instances on our EC2 machines.

 3. ECS setup – Finally, we do a step-by-step creation of the ECS cluster by creating ECS clusters, services, tasks, and capacity providers.
-We will also take a look at the application image which will be used to run on this ECS cluster.
+We will also take a look at the application image, which will be used to run on this ECS cluster.
 Additionally, we will also show how to create task definitions along with various Terraform resource attributes which enable the end-to-end deployment of the service.

-Note: The final Terraform configuration is saved in this Github repository.
+Note: The final Terraform configuration is saved in this GitHub repository.

 Before moving ahead, it is highly recommended to follow these steps hands-on.

-How to setup ECS with Terraform - Example
+How to set up ECS with Terraform - Example

 Before we start, you should have Terraform installed locally.
 We will not go through the details of setting up the providers, AWS credentials, and AWS CLI.